 by Marcelle Pick, OB/GYN NP

-Early use bisphosophonates—the class of drugs that includes Fosamax (alendronate), and Actonel (risedronate), was industrial: corrosion prevention, laundry soaps, and fertilizer.
+Early use of bisphosophonates—the class of drugs that includes Fosamax (alendronate), and Actonel (risedronate), was industrial: corrosion prevention, laundry soaps, and fertilizer.
 They were used primarily in the textile and oil industries.

-Scientists only discovered that bisphosphonates inhibit bone resorption in the late ‘60s.
+Scientists only discovered that bisphosphonates inhibit bone resorption (or bone loss) in the late ‘60s.
 Bone scans proved that the drugs increased bone density as long as they were taken regularly.
 FDA approval of Fosamax for use in the treatment and prevention of osteoporosis occurred in 1995.
 Since then these osteoporosis drugs have quickly gained market share, fueled by dire warnings of the impending osteoporosis crisis.

 There have been no studies how these drugs effect bone and overall health with long-term use.
 The longest study spanned three years.
 And now that we know that inhibiting bone loss also inhibits new bone growth—its very likely that we are creating a generation of women with dense but old and brittle bone.
 But how will we know?